This article is part of the Key Bible Verses series.

 he makes my feet like the deer's;

+he makes my feet like the deer’s.
 Habakkuk can have sure-footed confidence in God and can live on the heights even amid extreme circumstances (see Mal.
-4:2).
-Probably the director of the temple musicians (see Psalms 4; 5; 6; 8; 9; 11; etc.).
-Stringed instruments are harps, lyres, etc. (see Ps.
+4:2). choirmaster.
+Probably the director of the temple musicians (see Psalms 4; 5; 6; 8; 9; 11; etc.). stringed instruments.
+Harps, lyres, etc. (see Ps.
 33:2; 92:3; 144:9).
 This kind of liturgical notation suggests that Habakkuk meant this to be a “prayer” (Hab.
 3:1) that the faithful would sing together.

 Paul is grateful for the Philippians’ support, but he wants them to know that even in difficult circumstances he has learned . . . to be content.
 The secret of living amid life’s difficulties is simple: trusting God in such a way that one can say, I can do all things through him who strengthens me.
 This does not mean God will bless whatever a person does; it must be read within the context of the letter, with its emphasis on obedience to God and service to God and others.